Fulbright Student Opportunities

 - Interested candidates develop an independent program proposal and secure an in-country affiliation.

 - Interested candidates apply to a specific country for a specific proposal.
-You may only apply to one country only.
+You may only apply to one country.
 Note that language requirements vary by country.

-- To get an application and to get started with the process (you will need to set up an account), go to http://www.fulbright.state.gov .
-If you need help with the Fulbright application, contact Mr. Walter Jackson at the 212-984-5327 or email at email@example.com.
+- To get started with the Fulbright application process (you will need to set up an account), go to http://www.fulbright.state.gov .
+If you need help with the application, contact Mr. Walter Jackson at the 212-984-5327 or email at firstname.lastname@example.org.

-- Interested candidates will be screened, in October, at Gallaudet by a faculty committee.
+- Interested candidates will be screened in October by a faculty committee at Gallaudet.

-- The faculty committee will then make its recommendations to IIE and forward application materials to New York for Fulbright Review.
+- The faculty committee will then make its recommendations to Fulbright's Institute of International Education and forward application materials to for Fulbright review.

 - Fulbright awardees will be notified in late spring.